-How to Delete Instagram
+How To Delete Instagram

 With all the controversy surrounding Facebook’s privacy breach last week, we here at VPN.com figured it was only prudent to make sure that all our readers have the most up to date information on how they can better control their own data imprint with the company across all its owned services.

-Though Instagram does operate as its own entity, the photo sharing social media service is still wholly owned by Facebook, which means that ultimately any data that you share with Instagram does end up somewhere on Facebook’s radar when they really need it.
+Though Instagram does operate as its own entity, the photo-sharing social media service is still wholly owned by Facebook, which means that ultimately any data that you share with Instagram does end up somewhere on Facebook’s radar when they really need it.

-This in mind, here are a few tips on how to better control your privacy on Instagram, as well as how to either temporarily deactivate or delete your account entirely if you’re worried about any data the company collects falling into the wrong hands.
+With this in mind, here are a few tips on how to better control your privacy on Instagram, as well as how to either temporarily deactivate or delete your account entirely if you’re worried about any data the company collects falling into the wrong hands.